oshaughnessy/sierramountainll/_pages/softball.md

 {: .notice--warning }

 - April 15: SMLL at YLL
-- April 18: YLL at SMLL (Tues)
 - April 22: YLL at SMLL
 - April 25: SMLL at YLL (Tues)
-- April 29: YLL at SMLL
+- April 29: SMLL at YLL
 - May 6: SMLL at MGYSL (double-headers)
 - May 9: YLL at SMLL (Tues)
 - May 13: _Madera or Sunnyside?_